wanghuil/OrderHere-backend/README.md

 ![Architecture Diagram](pics/OrderHere.png)

-### Frontend

-- **Vercel**: Our frontend is deployed on Vercel for serverless hosting, providing seamless scaling and a robust deployment pipeline.
-- **GitHub Repository**: The source code for the frontend is maintained in a GitHub repository with automated deployments to Vercel upon each push to the main branch.

-### DNS Management

-- **Route 53**: We use Amazon Route 53 for DNS management, which provides reliable and scalable routing to our frontend and backend services.

 ### Backend

 - **Amazon EKS (Elastic Kubernetes Service)**: Backend services are managed and orchestrated through Kubernetes within EKS, providing high availability and scalability.